orbit-love/orbit-model/README.md

 Unlike love, reach is independent of a particular community.
 Exceptions do apply for established communities where understanding a member's reach solely inside of that community is useful, but for smaller communities looking to grow it's generally more important to know about a member's reach in the broad sense.

 Why do we care about reach?
 Because individuals with high reach will attract others to join them as they journey through our solar system.
-Our relationship and love-building investment in high-reach individuals may pay off bigger as a result.
+Our relationship and love-building investment in high reach individuals may pay off bigger as a result.
 Everyone has some reach though, and one of our jobs as an orbit modeler is to help each of our members grow their sphere of influence.
 As we'll see in a minute, doing that also helps increase the gravity of our community.

 ### Measuring reach